aai-institute/pyDVL/docs/value/classwise-shapley.md

 # Class-wise Shapley

+## AlgorIntroductionithm

 Class-wise Shapley (CWS) [@schoch_csshapley_2022] offers a Shapley framework tailored for classification problems.
 Let $D$ be a dataset, $D_{y_i}$ be the subset of $D$ with labels $y_i$, and $D_{-y_i}$ be the complement of $D_{y_i}$ in $D$.
 The key idea is that a sample $(x_i, y_i)$ might enhance the overall performance on $D$, while being detrimental for the performance on $D_{y_i}$.
-To address this issue, the authors introduce the estimator
+To address this issue, the authors introduced

 $$
 v_u(i) = \frac{1}{2^{|D_{-y_i}|}} \sum_{S_{-y_i}}